artagnon/bonak/README.md

       (forall x : A, f x = g x) -> f = g
 ```

+Our approach is generic over the arity of the parametricity translation: we use functional extensionality for this, but it can, in principle, be done without this axiom for any fixed finite arity.

 ## Current status

-Our approach is generic over the arity of the parametricity translation: we use functional extensionality for this, but it can, in principle, be done without this axiom for any fixed finite arity. `master` is a complete version of our formalization, without any incomplete proofs.
+`master` is a complete version of the formalization of semi-simplicial and semi-cubical sets.
 We are currently in the process of adding degeneracies, to yield simplicial and cubical sets.